simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 # Configuration Store High Level Design: Design For Removing SRAM Limitation

+Contributors: Sam Grove, Rohit Grover, Simon Hughes, Erez Landau, Milosch Meriac

 Author: Simon Hughes

 Document Version: 0.01

-Date 20161110
+Date: 20161116

+Status: DRAFT

 # <a name="introduction"></a> Introduction

 ## <a name="overview"></a> Overview

-This document describes the CFSTORE high level design to remove the SRAM Limitation.
+This document describes the CFSTORE High Level Design (HLD) to remove the SRAM Limitation.

 - There is a pre-existing CFSTORE [HLD for the API design][CFSTORE_HLD].
 Please refer to that document before reading this document.
-- The current document describes a new HLD for the implementation of the API with minimal SRAM footprint.
+- The current document describes a new HLD for the implementation of the API requiring minimal SRAM.

-## <a name="goals-of-the-new-design"></a> Goals of the New Design
+## <a name="cfstore-current-design-and-implementation-status"></a> CFSTORE Current Design and Implementation Status

-The implementation uses the system heap to store a full SRAM image of all stored KV attributes prior to committing to NV store.
+The current CFSTORE design and implementation uses the system heap to store a full image of all stored Key Value (KBV) attributes prior to committing to the NV store.

 - When the CFSTORE Flush() operation is performed, the SRAM image is copied to NV store.
-- When the CFSTORE Initialize() operation is performed, the NV store KV data image is loaded into to SRAM heap memory which is allocated when the size of the NV store image is determined.
+- When the CFSTORE Initialize() operation is performed, the NV store KV data image is loaded into SRAM which is allocated when the size of the NV store image is determined.
-- When the CFSTORE Uninitialize() operation is performed, the SRAM heap memory is deallocated back to the system.
+- When the CFSTORE Uninitialize() operation is performed, the heap memory is deallocated back to the system.
 - When the CFSTORE Read() operation is performed, KV data is read from the SRAM image.
 - When the CFSTORE Write() operation is performed, KV data is written to the SRAM image.
 - Changes to the KV SRAM image (e.g. through write() operations) must be persisted to the NV store using the flush() operation prior to the calling of Uninitialize(), otherwise the changes will be lost.